Listing every single job you've held can do more harm than good

 To achieve optimal page length

-Whilst there is no one-size-fits-all approach to CV writing, there are some industry standards worth paying attention to.
+Whilst there's no one-size-fits-all approach to CV writing, there are some industry standards worth paying attention to.
 In this case, it's the two-page CV length rule.

-If your CV is too long, the chances are that a prospective employer will miss reading some of your best bits.
+If your CV is too long, it's highly likely that a prospective employer will miss reading some of your best bits.
 You may leave the time-poor recruiter disgruntled, rather than optimistic about your potential.

 Therefore, remove jobs that are older than 10 to 15 years to slim down your CV, so that it fits onto the standard two pages that recruiters prefer.